phytec-labs/meta-cg5317/README.md

 ```
 3. At this point the hardware is setup and the PLC device is connected and waiting for application software to write/read from the device.
 Refer to and contact Lumissil for specific device documentation:
 https://www.lumissil.com/applications/communication/electric-vehicles-charging/vehicle-charging/is32cg5317

+# 4 - Cross Compiling Host Software
+1. The host software needs to be cross compiled from the examples that are given by Lumissil.
+These are proprietary and not included in this meta-layer.
+The examples can be cross-compiled using the latest [Phytec SDK](https://download.phytec.de/Software/Linux/BSP-Yocto-AM62x/BSP-Yocto-Ampliphy-AM62x-PD23.2.0/sdk/ampliphy-xwayland/)